RMSpratt/Roblox-State-Machine/ReadME.md

 ## Action
-Actions are the behaviour executed by Agents within States and StateTransitions.
+Actions are behaviours executed by Agents within States and StateTransitions.
 Actions correspond to a function defined outside of the StateMachine itself.

 **Note:**
 Action methods *must not* return values.
-As these values will not be consumed.
+Returned values are not used or considered.

 ```lua
 type Action = {